Miami Heat: Chicago Bulls

 The rivalry with the Chicago Bulls began once the Miami Heat became contenders during the 1990s, a decade dominated by the Bulls and Michael Jordan.
 During that period, the Heat were eliminated three times by the Bulls, who would go on to win the NBA championship each time.
 After Jordan retired and the Heat's fall in the early 2000s, the rivalry cooled but slightly picked up when the Heat faced them in the first round of the 2006 NBA playoffs, which ended in a 4–2 Heat series victory and went on to win the NBA Finals.
 The Bulls would sweep the defending champion Heat in the first round the next season.

 The rivalry has intensified with the resurgence of the Bulls, and the emergence of Derrick Rose and the Heat re-signing Dwyane Wade (who turned down a chance of joining his hometown Bulls) with newly acquired superstars in Chris Bosh and LeBron James (who spurned a chance of teaming up with Rose in Chicago).
 The revived rivalry has been very physical, involving rough plays and hard fouls between players.
-Both teams met in the 2011 Eastern Conference Finals, with the Heat winning in five games.
+Both teams met in the 2011 Eastern Conference finals, with the Heat winning in five games.

 The Bulls ended the Heat's record-setting 27 game win streak on March 27, 2013, with a 101–97 victory at the United Center in Chicago.
 Despite playing without Derrick Rose, Joakim Noah, Richard "Rip" Hamilton, and Marco Belinelli, the Bulls managed to end the second longest win streak in basketball history.

 The rivalry would continue into the 2013 NBA playoffs when the Heat would play the Bulls in the second round.
 The Bulls ended another Miami Heat winning streak by beating the Heat 93–87 in Game 1.
 The Heat came back in Game 2 and set a record for the largest margin of victory in franchise playoff history with a 115–78 win.
 The Bulls also set a record for the worst playoff defeat in franchise history.
 The 51 personal fouls were the most in a playoff game since 1995.
 In Game 3, Nazr Mohammed was ejected for shoving LeBron James early in the second quarter.
 Norris Cole had his jersey ripped by Taj Gibson while driving to the basket for a layup.
 Joakim Noah was seen applauding and cheering on the image of Chris Bosh arguing with Mario Chalmers.
 Noah received a technical foul for shoving Chris Andersen after he fell on Nate Robinson.
 Chalmers received a flagrant foul for ringing his arm around Noah's neck.
 Taj Gibson and Noah were both ejected in the same game for yelling at the referees.

+The two teams met in the 2023 Play-In Tournament to determine the 8th seed for the East.
+The Heat won to earn the Eastern Conference's 8th seed.
+They both met again in 2024, with the Heat once again defeating the Bulls, earning the 8th seed.